iamdurga/iamdurga.github.io/_posts/2022-06-10-single-layer-perceptron.md

 import numpy as np
 ```

-At first initialize bias and learning rate zero.
-Define the function `hebb_train()` which train the hebbian learning algorithm.Now run the for loop from 0 to size of observations `dw` and `db` gives updating factor of weight and bias.
+Initially, initialize the bias and learning rate to zero.
+Define the function `hebb_train()` to train the Hebbian learning algorithm.
+Now, run a for loop from 0 to the size of observations, where `dw` and `db` represent the updating factors for weight and bias, respectively.

 ```python